caspii/casparwre.de/_posts/2022-09-23-webapp-python-deployment.md

 One of the 2 servers is serving production traffic (the live server), the other is idle.
 When a new release is ready, it gets deployed to the idle server.
 Here it can be tested and issues fixed.
 Remember, the idle server is still accessing the production database, so the application can be tested with real data.

 Once you're satisfied that you're ready, you switch traffic from the live server to the idle server.
-If any problems occur, you can simply switch back to the previously live server within seconds, effectively doing a roll-back.
+If any problems occur, you can simply switch back within seconds, effectively doing a roll-back.

 Simple, no?